abaft/3DMaze/report.md

 Any bugs found were corrected.
 For visual demonstration of what the tests looked like please compile and view the render and interact with it using WASD and F5 to change perspective.

-Here is a breakdown of the funcionality needing testing:
+Here is a breakdown of the functionality needing testing:

 ## pressing W:

-When w is pressed the render does appear to, if the player position isn't against a wall in the forward direction, progress forward.
+When W is pressed the render does appear to, if the player position isn't against a wall in the forward direction, progress forward.

 ## pressing A: